aureliusss/Battery-tester/README.md

 which plots the I-V characterstic of a battery or any voltage source.

 V1.0
-- microcontroller -> Aurduino UNO
+- microcontroller -> Arduino UNO
 - Voltage range   -> 0 - 5V